 AI and Chatbots aren’t exactly new.
 But it’s certainly starting to become commonplace with more and more retailers using it.
 The market size for chatbots is projected to grow from $2.6 billion in 2019 to $9.4 billion by 2024.

 And the reason for this is simple.
-Chatbots can provide your business with several benefits like:
+Chatbots can provide your business with several benefits:

-Amazon is one such player who has laid out a great blueprint on how to increase customer engagement through hyper-personalization.
-Based on their historical and real-time interactions, shoppers can experience a personalized homepage, product recommendations, and check out page.
+Amazon is one such player that has laid out an excellent blueprint for increasing customer engagement through hyper-personalization.
+Based on their historical and real-time interactions, shoppers can experience a personalized homepage, product recommendations, and checkout page.